 We’ve heard it again and again that the best gift we can give to our children is the love of reading.
 But what can parents do to make kids enjoy reading and enjoy books?
 There are so many ways, and every parent is doing it differently.
 Here are some we’ve done that worked well for us.
 I’d love to hear your ideas and the books you used.
-At the end of the post, we are having a kid’s book giveaway.
-If you are looking for books for kids, don’t miss the giveaway, details are at the bottom of the post.

 How to Help Kids Enjoy Books at a Young Age